spud-game-engine/spud-slices/README.md

 it works with 2d applications only, but it should, in the future be able to work in 3d.

+Here's some of the coolest features:

+* The ability to make almost any 2d shape.
+* The ability to test the collision of any shape with any other shape.
+(Using line-intercept collision only, for now)

 ## Using the library

 Download and mark as a dependancy with `npm i spud-slices -D`.